 We next tested whether a relatively new data type, Hi-C interaction matrices, can be used for the identification of genomic deletions.
-Hi-C is a high-throughput method for identifying long-range genomic interactions and three-dimensional chromatin structure36.
-Hi-C is based on proximity ligation of genomic regions that are close-by in space followed by high-throughput sequencing of the ligated sequences.
-After sequencing data is processed, it is converted to a matrix where the entry (i,j) represents the strength of interaction between ith and jth genomic positions.
-To study leakage from Hi-C matrices, we again focused on the NA12878 individual for whom Hi-C interaction matrices were generated at different resolutions37.
-We first converted the matrix into a genomic signal profile.
-For this, we summed the interaction matrix along columns and obtained a signal profile along the genome (Fig. 5a, Methods Section).
-In this way, we are simplifying the multidimensional nature of the Hi-C contact matrix and treating it as a sequencing assay that spans the entire genome.
-It is important to emphasize that the standard analysis of Hi-C matrices does not involve such a signal profile generation.
-We are using this step to convert the Hi-C matrix into a signal activity profile along the genome.
+Hi-C is a high-throughput method for identifying long-range genomic interactions and three-dimensional chromatin structure32.
+After raw Hi-C data is processed, it is converted to a matrix where the entry (i,j) represents the strength of interaction between ith and jth genomic positions.
+To study leakage from Hi-C matrices, we again focused on the NA12878 individual for whom Hi-C interaction matrices were generated at different resolutions33.
+We first converted the matrix into a genomic signal profile by summing the matrix along columns (Fig. 5a, Methods Section).
+It is worth noting that the standard analysis of Hi-C matrices does not involve such a signal profile generation.
 Using the signal profile, we simulated an extremity-based linking attack using the outliers in the Hi-C signal profile.
-For all the large deletions in the 1000 Genomes whose population frequency is higher than 1%, we computed the average Hi-C signal.
-We next sorted the deletions in increasing order with respect to average signal, and assigned the top 1000 windows with a homozygous deletion genotype.
-We next compared the predicted genotypes with all the genotypes in the 1000 Genomes project.
-We observed that NA12878 was vulnerable to attack when the Hi-C contact matrix resolution (bin length) was 10 kilobases or smaller (Fig. 5b).
+Similar to ChIP-Seq profile based attack, we genotyped the 1000 variants from the 1000 Genomes Project Panel (Methods Section).
+We next compared the predicted genotypes with all the genotypes in the 1000 Genomes Project.
+We observed that NA12878 was vulnerable to attack when the Hi-C contact matrix resolution was 10 kilobases or smaller (Fig. 5b).

 It is important to clarify that we are focusing on using the final output of Hi-C data, that is the Hi-C contact matrix, for generating a genome-wide signal profile and performing a linking attack.
-We are not studying the possibility of discovering complex structural variants using the paired-end reads of a Hi-C experiment, which is a separate issue38.
+We are not studying the possibility of discovering complex structural variants using the paired-end reads of a Hi-C experiment, which is a separate issue34.
 This would require access to mapped reads, which we assume the attacker does not have.
 As we explained above, our attack scenario treats the Hi-C data as any type of sequencing data and uses the linear genomic signal profile to identify deletions for the purpose of linking datasets.
-We highlight the fact that Hi-C interaction matrices themselves may leak substantial amounts of characterizing information.
+The results highlight the fact that Hi-C interaction matrices themselves may leak substantial amounts of characterizing information.

 Anonymization of RNA-Seq Signal Profiles